Contributor: Staff of Timberline Knolls Residential Treatment Center

 Opiate addiction is very difficult to break, which is why many outpatient and even inpatient efforts often fail.
-Medical research indicates that many of those with addiction benefit from some form of medication to achieve recovery.
+Medical research indicates that many of those with addiction benefit from some form of medical-aided recovery.

 The National Institute on Drug Abuse (NIDA) strongly supports the use of medication as part of an integrated treatment program.
 According to NIDA, medication therapy may increase patient retention in addiction treatment programs and decrease the rate of relapse among addicts in recovery.

 Medication-assisted treatment (MAT) utilizes pharmaceuticals that are approved by the Food and Drug Administration to treat opiate use disorder (OUD).
-These include medications such as buprenorphine, naloxone (sub-Oxone) and methadone.
+Some of these medical-aided recovery medications include buprenorphine, naloxone (Suboxone) and methadone.

 As with all treatment strategies, MAT has upsides and downsides.
 These include: